 “We did such a good job of teaching our children about preventing COVID-19 that measures like social distancing and masking became normal,” she writes.
 “As pandemic precautions relax, it can be hard for children to re-adjust to this new normal when the pandemic had become their version of normal.”

 Fortunately, there are ways that you can help your worrying child through this transition.
 Help manage anxiety with these tips from Yesenia Marroquin, PhD, clinical psychologist in the Division of Child and Adolescent Psychiatry and Behavioral Sciences at CHOP.

 Tips to support your child when they're feeling anxious

 Your child’s level of anxiety may shift according to their age and developmental stage.
 The important thing is to adopt a supportive stance and help manage any associated worries.

 You can help your worrying child by:

 - Listening to their fears and validating their feelings.
-Hold space for your child’s feelings of grief and frustration around all the things the pandemic has impacted, and ensure they feel comfortable expressing themselves to you.
+Hold space for your child’s worries, and ensure they feel comfortable expressing themselves to you.

 - Talking through any extreme compulsions your child has – such as repeatedly washing their hands.
 Help your child understand what they are feeling when they do these activities and how these excessive behaviors are negatively impacting their lives.